Attacks on Ebola centres intensify in eastern DRC amid outbreak fears

 In the eastern DRC, it is customary for relatives and neighbours to gather at the home of the deceased to pay their last respects, and some mourners touch the body as a final act of farewell.

 “When my daughter died of Ebola last month, the medical team came to bury her.
 We didn’t get to say our final goodbyes.
 It still upsets me that I had to watch her funeral helplessly without our cultural rites,” said Lokana Jean, a 40-year-old resident of Mongbwalu.
+Name changed for privacy reasons.

 “Under normal circumstances, I would have held her close and felt her final warmth,” he told Al Jazeera.